-Food memories always linger the longest for us and we definitely wanted to try the best food that Sicily had to offer.
+Food memories always linger the longest for us and we definitely wanted to try all of Palermo’s food specialties on our trip to Sicily.
 Often times knowing someone locally or getting some local recommendations is the key to unlocking a city's cuisine.
-In our case, we didn't know anyone in Palermo, Sicily's capital city, but we were able to tap into Palermo's street food culture by signing up for a four hour Streat Palermo Food Tour.
+In our case, we didn't know anyone in Palermo, Sicily's capital city, but we were able to tap into Palermo's street food culture by signing up for a four hour Streat Palermo Street Food Tour.

 Meet Marco, Our Super Knowledgeable Guide

 Turns out it was our lucky day.
 Marco, the founder of Streat Palermo was running the street food tour.
 Marco was super knowledgeable about Sicilian street food and treated everyone on the tour like an old friend.

 Palermo's Il Capo Street Food Market

 Our first stop was Mercato del Capo, a busting street market not far from the opera house in Palermo.
 Unruly piles of fruits and vegetables spilled over the edge of the displays.

 Walking around Il Capo, Marco pointed out these suggestive Sicilian squashes which vendors would sometimes refer to for a laugh.

 Sicilian Fish on the Line

 Il Capo street market also featured a wide range of fish vendors.
 First off, deeper is cheaper; sage advice from Marco.
 The farther into the market you go, the cheaper the price.
 Marco pointed out that it was important to develop a relationship with your fish monger.
 With a simple flick of the eye, the vendor could indicate what was fresh and what had been sitting around for too long.